DLeinHellios/BugFist/README.md

 # BugFist - Bug Tracking in the Cloud

 BugFist is a cloud-based ticketing platform written in Python and Flask.
-With a mobile-first UI with Bootstrap, your tickets are available on any device.
-Back-end is built on Postgres.
-BugFist is currently hosted on Heroku and is still in development.
+This project was built for practice, and it not suited for serious production environments.

-## Current Features
+## Planned Features

-- Secure user accounts
-	- Passwords are stored encrypted
+- **Individual User Accounts**
+	- Three account roles
+		-  Users can submit tickets
+		-  Analysts can respond to tickets
+		- Admins can configure users, categories, and settings
+	- User Registration
+		- Admin-set registration policies
 		- Google reCAPTCHA support
+	- Secure Password storage with bcrypt

-- Ticket submission and processing
+- ** Ticket submission and processing**
 	- Simple, concise submission form
 	- Supports categories and priority assignment
 	- Attach notes to tickets
 	- Close tickets with resolution text

-- Dynamic user dashboard
+- **Dynamic user dashboard**
-	- Separate dashboards by user role
+	- Individualized dashboards for each role
 	- Accessible dashboard for standard users
 	- Responsive charts with Chart.js
+- **Admin configuration pages**
+	- User role management
+	- User metric charts

-- Database management
+	- Category management
+- **Database management**
-	- Hosted with Heroku Postgres
+	- Hosted with Heroku PostgreSQL
 	- Built with SQLAlchemy ORM
 	- Easy migrations with Alembic

-- Responsive mobile-first UI with Bootstrap
+- **Responsive, mobile-first UI with Bootstrap**

-## Planned Features

-- Admin configuration pages
-	- User roll management
-	- User metric charts
-	- Category management
-	- Basic system options

-- User account pages
-	- Change email/password
-	- Display user stats

 <hr></hr>